-- Develops and coordinates requirements and training for the SEAT program. - Performs site visits and inspections of SEAT operating bases. - Develops contract specifications in coordination with both AQD and industry representatives. - Chair of the Interagency SEAT Board. - Serves as BLM representative to the Interagency Airtanker Board. - Develops the Interagency SEAT Operations Guide. - Coordinates with the BLM State Office Managers, SEAT contract activation and allocation of aircraft. - Functions as national liaison with State SEAT programs. - BLM advisor to the Interagency Airtanker Base Operations Subcommittee. - BLM national lead for fire chemicals development and implementation.
+- Develops and coordinates requirements and training for the SEAT program. - Assists in development and review of contract specifications for National SEAT and Fire Boss Oncall contracts. - Performs site visits and inspections of SEAT operating bases. - Develops contract specifications in coordination with both AQD and industry representatives. - Chair of the Interagency SEAT Board. - Serves as the BLM representative to the Interagency Airtanker Board. - Develops the SEAT Operations Section of the NWCG Standards for Airtanker Base Operations.
+NWCG Standards for SEAT Operations. - Coordinates with the BLM State Aviation Managers, SEAT contract activation and allocation of aircraft. - Functions as national liaison with State SEAT programs. - Supervises the National SEAT Coordinator (SECO) when activated. - BLM advisor to the Interagency Airtanker Base Subcommittee (IABS).

+BLM national lead for fire chemicals development and implementation.
 Maintains and updates fire chemicals policy, plans and direction.
 National COR for fire chemical contracts, BPAs, and EERAs.
 Wildland Fire Chemicals Systems interagency technical contact and DOI liaison.
-DOI (except BIA) representative on the Fire Chemicals Board.
+DOI (except BIA) representative on the Fire Chemicals Subcommittee.
 Organizes and conducts national level training in fire chemical application and use.